ElAndreu/CS180-Project/README.md

 ## Output would have been like this:
 <img width="1203" height="652" alt="image" src="https://github.com/user-attachments/assets/1ade5e6b-2395-4b8b-ba47-4794cda42767" />

+Unfortunately, this is a project to be completed as there were issues where the LLM was being used too much and my quota was going above that of the free quota.

 ## DISCLAIMAER.
 I was not able to fully finish the project because I was using too much LLM and it requested me to change my plan.
 It did the same thing for gemini :(